Fan-Yu-Hang/SeeLayer/README.md

 # SeeLayer
 Oct15, i find the storytribe has AI function.
-No need to use another tool for next workflow
+No need to use another render tool like SD.

 Oct11, the ads of Cuvia must be a series of scenes.